All Episodes

 We go wherever the show prep is.

-And Doris Kearns Goodwin was on with Axelrod, and he asked her this.
+And Doris Kearns-Goodwin was on with Axelrod, and he asked her this.

-He said there was a bit of a deficit that Hillary Clinton had.
+He said, there was a bit of a deficit that Hillary Clinton had.

 She's not a great storyteller.

-Now I know she's a good storyteller, but she's not a good public storyteller.
+Now, I know she's a good storyteller, but she's not a good public storyteller.

-And she was tethered too often to her teleprompter rather than sharing some of the stories of people she'd met along the way, probably would have been a more effective way to go.
+And she was tethered too often to her teleprompter rather than sharing some of the stories of people she'd met along the way.

 What do you think about that, Doris?

-In a certain sense, because she was telling a more complicated story about America and all the various things she wanted us to do, it didn't have the simplicity of a story that Donald Trump did.
+In a certain sense, because she was telling a more complicated story about America and all the various things she wanted us to do, it didn't have the simplicity of a story that Donald Trump's did.

 Donald Trump told a story, whether true or not, that people felt was real, you know, that he was going to make America great again.